Use Jira Tickets to Drive Deployments

 The selected “Deployed Version” is deployed to the selected “Target Environment” in Golive

-The Jira issues marked as Done and fixed in the “Deployed Version” are automatically marked as deployed in Golive and Jira
+The Jira work items marked as ‘Done’ and fixed in the “Deployed Version” are automatically marked as deployed in Golive and Jira

 When the Request transitions from “In Progress” to “Canceled” (Deployment Failed)